You’re just stressed, right?

 Is there anything I can do about this myself?

 We know that stress management techniques are imperative and working with a behavioral health therapist will help work through which techniques that are best for you but you could also use trial and error.
 Journaling, meditation, deep breathing and visualization are all great options that are well supported by research.
 Mindfulness practice performed regularly has been shown to decrease the size of the amygdala thus lessening the likelihood of excessive HPA axis activation.

-Exercise is also a good tool to use to restore homeostasis however too much exercise can have the opposite affect.
+Exercise is also a good tool to use to restore homeostasis however too much exercise can have the opposite effect.
 There is a fine line to walk which just requires practice to see how your body responds to certain dosages of exercise.
 Additionally, choosing the right exercise for your body is equally important.

 Eating regular meals is helpful as it keeps a steady blood sugar level which allows the adrenals to not be over-taxed.
 Keeping good blood sugar levels will also allow for a clear head and reduce cravings, anxiety, and fatigue.
 Avoiding caffeine, alcohol, and processed foods which all contribute to dehydration.